logo

 Chief Executive Officer

-Yeah, I think we called it that our distribution and handling businesses in North America had a very strong first quarter.
+Yeah, I think we called out early that our distribution and handling businesses in North America had a very strong first quarter.
 Our export businesses out of South America, in particular Chile, had a more normal market year.
-We did have an exceptional 24, particularly in Cherries in that division.
-It was back to a more normal year, but nothing, no particular negatives.
-So again, I think it's well balanced there to let them in line with their own assessment of what market conditions might have been.
+We did have an exceptional 24, particularly in cherries in that division.
+It was back to a more normal year, but no particular negatives there.
+So again, we think it's well balanced there to look at them in line with their own assessment of what market conditions might have been.
 So it's reasonably positive for the rest of the year.

 speaker

-And then maybe just one final one, a bit of an anorak one, just on your CapEx guidance and you've retained the 100 million, but just in terms of some of that additional incremental CapEx that might be required for reinvestment in Honduras following the tropical storm, would it be possible just to get a bit of a quantum on how much that is above the insurance proceeds?
+Cool.
+And then maybe just one final one, a bit of an anorak one, just on your CapEx guidance and you've retained the 100 million, but just in terms of some of that additional incremental CapEx that might be required for reinvestment in Honduras following the tropical storm.
+Would it be possible just to get a bit of a quantum on how much that is above the insurance proceeds?

 speaker